uselagoon/lagoon/docs/applications/ruby.md

 The [Ruby on Rails](https://github.com/lagoon-examples/ruby-on-rails) example in the Lagoon examples repository is instructive here.

-In the [docker-compose.yml](https://github.com/lagoon-examples/ruby-on-rails/blob/main/docker-compose.yml) we set up a service named `ruby`, which is the primary service that will be processing any dynamic Requests.
+In the [`docker-compose.yml`](https://github.com/lagoon-examples/ruby-on-rails/blob/main/docker-compose.yml) we set up a service named `ruby`, which is the primary service that will be processing any dynamic requests.

 If you look at the [dockerfile](https://github.com/lagoon-examples/ruby-on-rails/blob/main/lagoon/ruby.dockerfile) specified for the `ruby` service, you'll see that we're exposing port 3000.
 The `nginx` service will direct any requests for non-static assets to the `ruby` service on this port (see the [nginx configuration file](https://github.com/lagoon-examples/ruby-on-rails/blob/main/lagoon/nginx/nginx.conf) for more details).